 Vineyard Three: Cellar 4201

-All this wine made me consider the drink’s dessert-making capabilities.
-There are a variety of desserts you can make with leftover wine, though with the crowd I know, leftover wine seems a bit of an oxymoron.
-Red wine and chocolate pair well together – check out a red wine cake or red wine cookies for inspiration.
-Lighter flavors, like lemon, pair well with white wine.
+All this wine made me think about the desserts you could make with the drink.
+Red wine and chocolate pair well together; check out red wine cookies for inspiration.
+Lighter flavors, like lemon, pair well with white wine; how about these lemon and white wine cookies for dessert?
 My personal favorite, judging solely on the title alone, are Italian wine donut cookies.
-Anything involving a donut wins my heart.
+Wine and donuts?
+Now we are talking.
 Cheers!